rohitahari/rohitahari/README.md

 I can help fix bugs, APIs, authentication, or performance issues.

 ## What I can help you with
-- API not working
+- API not working or failing
-- Login/auth issues
+- Login / authentication issues
 - Slow backend performance
-- Database errors
+- Database errors and bugs

+👉 If your backend is not working as expected, I can help fix it quickly.